How to Secure Pallet Racking

 Regularly scheduled inspections are crucial for the longevity of your pallet rack system and the safety of your employees.
 Here is what you need to know about pallet rack inspections:

-In addition to a regular inspection conducted by a qualified person, designate a manager or team of employees to be responsible for performing regular, self-guided inspections.
-The safety officer should be trained to know which areas to inspect, as well as proper protocol if something needs to be repaired or replaced.
-By incorporating self-inspections into your maintenance routine, you can identify potential issues or areas for concern before they grow into more costly or hazardous problems later on.
+In addition to a regular inspection conducted by a qualified person, designate a manager or team of employees to perform regular, self-guided inspections.
+Train a safety officer to know what areas to inspect and implement proper protocols for repairs and replacements.
+Incorporating self-inspections into your maintenance routine lets you identify potential issues or areas for concern before they become more costly or hazardous problems.

-Depending on the type of inspection and the specific situation, inspections should be performed at regular intervals, including:
+Depending on the type of inspection and the specific situation, you should conduct inspections at regular intervals, including:

-• Weekly walkthroughs: Each week, the safety management officer or team should conduct a thorough walkthrough of the entire pallet rack storage area.
-They should visually inspect all areas listed below and document and report any concerns so you can correct them as soon as possible.
-Consider working with your professional inspector to create a checklist of areas your safety team should inspect when performing these weekly walkthroughs.
+• Weekly walkthroughs: Your safety management officer or team should conduct a thorough walkthrough of the entire pallet rack storage area.
+They should visually inspect all locations listed below, documenting and reporting any concerns so you can correct them as soon as possible.
+Consider working with your professional inspector to create a checklist of areas your safety team should inspect during weekly walkthroughs.

-• Annual inspections: Schedule a professional pallet rack safety inspection at least once per year.
-Trained professionals have more experience and knowledge of rack system safety and may identify problems that your employees cannot.
-When scheduling a professional inspection, be prepared to answer a few questions about your warehouse, including dimensions, types of pallet racks installed, the name of your pallet rack manufacturer, other storage and shelving present and all current and former concerns.
+• Annual inspections: Schedule a professional pallet rack safety inspection at least once yearly.
+Trained professionals have more experience and knowledge of rack system safety and may identify additional problems.
+When scheduling a professional inspection, prepare to answer a few questions about your warehouse, including dimensions, types of pallet racks installed, the name of your pallet rack manufacturer, other storage and shelving present and all current and former concerns.

 • Post-damage inspections: Schedule a professional inspection immediately after any repairs, damage or safety incidents.
 Even minor dents can throw off the load balance of your racking system.

-• After making changes: If your warehouse rearranges, restructures, downsizes or expands, schedule a follow-up inspection.
+• Post-alterations: Schedule a follow-up inspection if you rearrange, restructure, downsize or expand your warehouse.
 Any time you move or adjust your rack system, it is imperative that key areas be re-inspected for safety and functionality.

 • Rust and corrosion: Note any spots of corrosion, rust or discoloration.
-If the corrosion is caused by water or excess moisture, take steps to fix the issue.
-If from friction or rubbing against other racks or pallets, all products should be reorganized and spaced to avoid future corrosion.
+If water or excess moisture is causing the corrosion, take steps to fix the issue.
+If from friction or rubbing against other racks or pallets, reorganize and space your products to avoid future corrosion.

-• Bolts and screws: Inspect that each screw and bolt is secure and not coming loose, and plan to replace any that have been damaged or removed.
+• Bolts and screws: Inspect that each screw and bolt is secure and not coming loose, and plan to replace any damaged or missing screws.

 • Locks and connectors: Check that all beam connectors and safety locks are secure without visible damage.